bonsai trees

 Cedar Bonsai Tree

 Also known as Cedrus, this type of bonsai tends to grow tall.
-They should be continuously watered, and if the climate you are in is very cold, you should place them indoors, if not, then they should be placed outdoors.
+They should be continuously watered, and if the climate you are in is very cold, you should place your cedar trees indoors, if not, then they should be placed outdoors.

 Desert Rose Bonsai Tree